 7. Other Costs: Use this section for costs that are not assignable to other categories.
 Please do not use the "Other Costs" section to list items that did not fit in the number of lines allotted for another section.
 If you need more lines for a specific section, summarize the information in the IMLS Budget Form and explain it further in the Budget Justification.

 8. Total Direct Costs: These amounts will total automatically.

 9. Indirect Costs: Indirect costs are the same as "overhead" or "administrative costs."
 They are costs that are incurred for common or joint objectives and cannot be easily identified with a particular project.
 Examples are charges for utilities, general insurance, use of office space and equipment that you own, local telephone service, and the salaries of the management and administrative personnel of the organization.
-Before completing this section of the IMLS Budget Form, please consult the guidelines for the program to which you are applying for any special guidance regarding indirect costs.
+Before completing this section of the IMLS Budget Form, please consult the Notice of Funding Opportunity for the program to which you are applying for any special guidance regarding indirect costs.
 Click here for more information about Indirect Cost Options.

 10. Total Project Costs: These amounts will total automatically.

 Adobe® PDF (212KB)

 Cost share is that portion of the project costs that is not charged to IMLS funds.
 These costs may be supported by your cash outlays; contribution of property and services; and in-kind contributions, such as staff or volunteer time that support project activities.
 Cost share requirements may vary by project or program.
 For more information regarding cost sharing, refer to specific Notice of Funding Opportunity for the grant program to which you are applying.

 All listed expenses, including cost sharing, must be incurred during the grant period unless otherwise specified.
 Federal funds may not be used for cost sharing.
 All federal, agency, and program instructions regarding use of funds apply to both requested IMLS funds and cost sharing.